 Energy from the home solar panels and battery systems installed as a part of a virtual power plant mainly provides electricity for the house on which it’s installed.
-However, energy generated or stored by the system can be automatically dispatched to the grid by the operator.
-This dispatched energy can help power the rest of the state.
+However, energy generated or stored by the system can be automatically dispatched to support the needs of the grid and can help power the rest of the state when its needed.

 I’ve signed up to a virtual power plant, am I eligible for the subsidy?